 Ohio law is tough on intoxicated drivers who cause property damage, injuries, or wrongful death while driving impaired due to alcohol or drugs.

-The most complex DUI cases involve a car accident, and the prosecution will likely push for an extended sentence for the hit skip.
+DUI cases involve a car accident, and the prosecution will likely push for an extended sentence for the hit skip.
 This could include more jail time, steep fines, license suspension, and other penalties.

 Given the high stakes of a hit-skip offense, you must consider hiring an experienced law firm, especially if it involves injury or property damage.
 If found guilty, you are at the hands of the prosecution and the judge.
 As such, you could face the maximum sentence without legal representation.